sphero-inc/Sphero-iOS-SDK/samples/SensorStreaming/README.md

 ![logo](http://update.orbotix.com/developer/sphero-small.png)

 # Sensor StreamingSphero supports asynchronous data streaming of certain control system and sensor parameters.
-This is great for using Sphero as a controller, or for retreiving data about its environment.
+This is great for using Sphero as a controller, or for retrieving data about its environment.
 In this document we show on Android how to setup and receive asynchronous data from Sphero.

 ## Available Sensor Parameters
 As of Firmware 1.20, Sphero can stream the following values: 1. **Accelerometer** (X, Y, Z) 2. **GyroScope** (X, Y, Z)